dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 }
 ```

-So what happens if we type this:
+So what happens if we type this?:

 ``` javascript
 let user = getFirstUser();